bitbulltech/winS/README.md

 * Requires **.NET Framework** (usually pre-installed on Windows systems).
 * Ensure your server can accept and process HTTP POST requests with image data.

+Do you need professional support to setup solution or more modifications and add-on features?
+Contact me by email contact@bitbulltech.com or whatsapp +91 98725 47685